 ISTJ- Introversion, Sensing, Thinking, Judging (the assessor)

-These people are quiet and serious.
+These personality types are quiet and serious.
 They often become successful because they are thorough, responsible, and dependable.

 ISTJs are also practical, matter-of-fact, and realistic with their ideas.
 They use logic to make decisions and work toward their goals without becoming easily distracted.